Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis

 \section{Derivations for the Basic Model}

 This section derives a number of results for the basic model.
 It first restates the main results concerning the elimination of the linear constraints $\bC^\top \bm{\beta}_k = \bm{0}$.
 Then, it derives the Expectation Maximization algorithm, our measure of degrees of freedom, and some additional computational improvements used to accelerate estimation.
-In the following, with a slight abuse of notation, we use $\bm{t}_i$ to denote the corresponding vector of indicators for whether certain treatments or interactions are present (i.e. stacking all $I(T_{ij} = 1)$, etc. from Equation~\ref{eq:define_lp}).
-In addition, we use $\psi_{ik}$ to indicate the linear predictor for observation $i$ and cluster $k$.
+In the following, we use $\tilde{\bm{T}}_i$ to denote the corresponding vector of indicators for whether certain treatments or interactions are present (i.e. stacking all $\bm{1}\{T_{ij} = l\}$, etc. from Equation~\ref{eq:define_lp}).
+In addition, we use $\psi_{ik}$ to indicate the linear predictor for observation $i$ and group $k$.